icodewith-ai/icodewithai-code/content/presentations/vibe-coding-with-intent-for-better-and-faster-results.md

 +++
-title = "Vibe Coding with Intent for Better and Faster Results" summary = "Exploring the ethical implications of AI development and best practices for responsible AI implementation in modern software projects." audience = "This session is geared toward non-developers (though having a technical background will help); if you’re a developer curious about vibe coding, you’ll find it a great intro as well." date_time = "2025-07-05T14:00:00-08:00" location = "SoCal Tech Forum"
+title = "Vibe Coding with Intent for Better and Faster Results" summary = "Learn how to express intent in your vibe coding through structured documentation frameworks." audience = "This session is geared toward non-developers (though having a technical background will help); if you’re a developer curious about vibe coding, you’ll find it a great intro as well." date_time = "2025-07-05T14:00:00-08:00" location = "SoCal Tech Forum"